arashnm80/arashnm80.github.io/handbook/refuse-or-accept.md

 Of course the perfect life almost never has been possible but I want good enough level of it.

-### Leave
-What does it mean to leave?

-To end all of these struggles.
-To say no to this proposed life.

 ### passion
 > Can somebody that is totally ok to leave this world right now, have a passion to live?